lazyatom/gem-this/Readme.markdown

     $ mate lib/sweet_code.rb
      ... hacking ...
     $ gem-this

+New in 0.2.0: we also register a gem command, so you can just type:

+    $ gem this

 When you run `gem-this`, it will create a new `Rakefile` in your project directory.
 If you already had a `Rakefile`, it will append to the end of it, so your existing tasks are safe.